-- 1. The President of the Faculty Senate shall: - a. preside over meetings of the Faculty Senate; - b. serve as chair of the Executive Committee; - c. meet regularly with University President and Vice President for Academic Affairs to provide feedback on issues related to the faculty (See section I.C.).
-At minimum these meetings shall occur in advance of Board of Regents meetings. - d. sit on the Council of Faculty Senate Presidents of the Kansas Board of Regents; - e. serve as one of the faculty representatives to the Board of Regents, and shall be prepared to report to the Board on issues before the Faculty Senate; - f. perform other duties as defined in the Standing Rules of the Senate; - 2.
-The Vice President of the Faculty Senate shall:
+- 1. The President of the Faculty Senate shall: - a.
+Preside over meetings of the Faculty Senate; - b.
+Serve as chair of the Executive Committee; - c.
+Meet regularly with the University President and VPAA to provide feedback on issues related to the Faculty.
+At minimum these meetings shall occur in advance of Board of Regents meetings. - d.
+Sit on the Council of Faculty Senate Presidents of the Kansas Board of Regents; - e.
+Serve as one of the Faculty representatives to WUBOR, and be prepared to report to WUBOR on issues before the Faculty Senate; - f.
+Perform other duties as defined in the Standing Rules of the Senate. - 2.
+The Vice President of the Faculty Senate shall: - a.
+Serve as President in the case of absence or temporary incapacity of the President of the Faculty Senate; - b.
+Serve as one of the Faculty representatives to WUBOR, and shall be prepared to report to WUBOR on issues before the Faculty Senate; - c.
+Perform other duties as defined in the Standing Rules of the Senate. - 3.
+The Secretary of the Faculty Senate shall: - a.
+Maintain Faculty Senate records; - b.
+Publish agendas, minutes, agenda items, membership list, and committee assignments to the Washburn University public website; - c.
+Receive items for Faculty Senate consideration, including materials for Faculty Senate committees; - d.
+Organize meetings of the Faculty Senate; - e.
+Communicate Faculty Senate business to: - (i) Faculty Senators, - (ii) Secretary of the General Faculty,

-- a. serve as President in the case of absence or temporary incapacity of the President of the Faculty Senate; - b. serve as one of the faculty representatives to the Board of Regents, and shall be prepared to report to the Board on issues before the Faculty Senate; - c. perform other duties as defined in the Standing Rules of the Senate. - 3.
-The Secretary of the Faculty Senate shall: - a. maintain faculty senate records; - b. publish agendas, minutes, agenda items, membership list and committee assignments to the Washburn University public website; - c. receives items for Faculty Senate consideration, including materials for Faculty Senate committees; - d. organize meetings of the faculty senate; - e. communicate Senate business to: - (i) Faculty Senators, - (ii) Secretary of the General Faculty, - (iii) Secretary of the Washburn Board of Regents, - (iv) University President, - (v) President of the Washburn Student Government Association; - f. perform other duties as defined in the Standing Rules of the Senate. - 4.
-The Parliamentarian of the Faculty Senate shall: - a. answer procedural questions; - b. serve as custodian of the Standing Rules of the Senate; - c. perform other duties as defined in the Standing Rules of the Senate. - D. In the case of vacancy of an officer position, an election will be held at the next Faculty Senate meeting.
+- (iii) Secretary of the Washburn Board of Regents, - (iv) University President, - (v) President of the Washburn Student Government Association; - f.
+Perform other duties as defined in the Standing Rules of the Senate. - 4.
+The Parliamentarian of the Faculty Senate shall: - a.
+Answer procedural questions; - b.
+Serve as custodian of the Standing Rules of the Senate; - c.
+Perform other duties as defined in the Standing Rules of the Senate. - D. In the case of vacancy of an officer position, an election will be held at the next Faculty Senate meeting.